Full question:

 Answer:

-You do not have to hire an attorney to clear your record, but you may hire one to help you, if you choose.
-If you would like to hire a lawyer but cannot afford one, please contact a legal aid service.
+You do not need to hire an attorney to expunge your record, but you can if you choose.
+If you need legal assistance but cannot afford a lawyer, consider reaching out to a legal aid service.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.